kavsnzre/EnwiktionaryDanishMorphologicalParser/README.md

 # EnwiktionaryDanishMorphologicalParser
-This project produces a textual morphological table for each Danish word listed into enwiktionary.
+This project consists into an automatic tool for parsing *enwiktionary* in order to produce morphological tables for the listed Danish words.

 It has been developed for an academic examination, and in particular all the files that are outside of the **"da"** folder have been made by my instructors.